Advertisement

 There are many ways to extend the breadcrumb navigation further.
 For instance, a developer might want breadcrumbs for different types of archives (tags, months, etc), or may incorporate hierarchical categories.
 While this article won’t walk through every possible implementation, the samples above should provide you with a solid framework to work with.

-Previous articleWordPress release its new version v2.8.1
+Previous articleWordpress release its new version v2.8.1

-Next articleWordPress release its new version 2.8.2 with security update
+Next articleWordpress release its new version 2.8.2 with security update

 LEAVE A REPLY